Lumi-supercomputer/LUMI-AI-example/docs/file_formats.md

 `DataLoader(data, batch_size=32, shuffle=True, num_workers=7)`
 That is, the data is shuffled to be loaded in a random order, and is loaded in batches of 32 at a time.
 The number of workers is set equal to the number of CPUs requested in the allocation.
 Where on [LUMI one should maximally request 7 cores per GPU request](https://lumi-supercomputer.github.io/LUMI-training-materials/User-Updates/Update-202308/responsible-use/#core-and-memory-use-on-small-g-and-dev-g).

-For the large imagenet, we loop through 200.000 images out of the 1.2 million images a total of N=3 times for the compatible formats.
-Identical `DataLoader` parameters and job submission strategy is employed.
+For the large imagenet, we loop through 200.000 images out of the 1.2 million images for the formats compatible with varying image size.
+The job is likewise executed independently `N` times and identical the `DataLoader` parameters is used.

 |          | mean (s) | std (s) |  N  |
 | :------: | :------: | :-----: | :-: |